 To overcome this, always put a salary range in between the previous salary received, a recommended leeway of 30%.
 They can also check their eligibility via the Self-Assessment Tool (SAT) with the intended salary.

 MOM examine a candidate’s educational background, work experiences, the salary offered, and market demands for certain occupation before deciding the outcome of the application.
 Hence, your profile should be commensurate with the job scope.
 To put simply, a junior executive should not be hired for a senior associate position.

 It is always advantageous for a candidate to possess skills and knowledge related to the occupation applied as an EP holder.
 It will also be helpful if some letter of recommendations, be it from the past employers or potential clients are presented to support the application.
 The supporting documents will boost the chance of success in an application.

 The Position Can be Easily Replaced by a Singaporean

-Applicant Did Not Fulfill the Eligibility Criteria
+Applicant Did Not Fulfil the Eligibility Criteria

 Discrepancies in Applicant’s Personal Information

 Every EP applicant is required to provide sufficient information about personal details, academic qualifications, work experience, awards, and achievements.
 Those who either provide insufficient or incorrect information will find that their application will be rejected.
-Every EP application goes through a vetting process so as to determine the accuracy and authenticity of each application.
+Every EP application goes through a vetting process to determine the accuracy and authenticity of each application.